bymattlee/bymattlee-11ty-starter/README.md

 * General site data can be set in `src/html/site_data.json`
 * Pages under `src/html/pages` will be compiled to `dist`
 * `src/html/base.njk` serves as the base template for the site
-* `src/html/components` contains site components that are reused across the site (modular HTML)
+* `src/html/partials` contains site partials and components that are reused across the site (modular HTML)

 ##### Styles
 * Includes linter (Stylelint), autoprefixer, minification and sourcemap creation